![]() |

 One of the items honoring the 800th meeting of the Chicago Coin Club, on September 14, 1985, is the book Perspectives in Numismatics.
 Its 19 manuscripts cover many aspects of numismatics: Sear on Roman Coinage, Lhotka on Medieval European Coinage, Newman on Maryland's Dollar Denominated Paper Money, van Beek on Jetons, and Pearlman on the Hobby are only some.
 So far, the text from 18 of the manuscripts are avaible online.
 The illustrations will be brought up from the original artwork where possible, so the illustrations will take some time.

-For the past several years, the club has prepared a handout for all attendees at the meeting held in conjunction with the CICF Chicago International Coin Fair, under the general heading of Odd and Curious Money.
-The club started a similar handout for the meeting in conjunction with the Chicago Paper Money Exhibition, with each handout looking at an obsolete bank from the Chicago area.
+From 1989 through 2011, the club prepared a handout for all attendees at the meeting held in conjunction with the Chicago International Coin Fair, under the general heading of Odd and Curious Money.
+In 1996, the club started a similar handout for the meeting in conjunction with the Chicago Paper Money Exposition, with each handout looking at a bank from the Chicago area.
 Although the handout is free to each attendee, extras are available for sale.

 The club is pleased to host an online numismatic library containing works in HTML to make viewing more flexible and searching possible.
 Please send comments, questions, and requests to us and include library as part of the subject line.